Rutuja-Kelkar/digi_info/index.md

    But I learnt it all because I was resilient enough to say to myself : "Hey there, you'll figure out + there was clear target in my mind".
 I kept on failing, but everytime I failed or people around me pointed my mistakes, those points were noted and I made sure it was improved the next time.
 I was able to pull this off in less than 3 months, observed myself working lightning fast and improvise on the way.

 Learnt all this and more because I loved solving these high quality challenges.
 I studied community and marketing models of companies in depth.
-You may have a great product, but unless you have great distribution which is value based, your customers will not stick with you.
+You may have a great product, but unless you have value based targeted distribution, your customers will not stick with you.
 A community model has the power to penetrate to your customers heart.

 All my learnings, process and set up is documented for future use.
 I love documentating stuff!
 I can go back to conducting webinars anytime I wish too!
 And Guess what all this was built without spending a single penny, all I spent was my time, curiosity, power supply and an internet connection.
 <br>